zloybak/Data-Scientist-Salary-/README.md

 # Data-Scientist-Salary-
+Clean Data From Kaggle.
-Machine Learning - Linear Regression, Random Forest.
+First understand the data by using various visualization tools use Machine Learning - Linear Regression, Random Forest